-Most people associate remortagaging with securing a better interest rate for their monthly repayments or releasing funds for home improvements, but it is also possible to remortgage to consolidate debt.
-This will release cash from the equity in your property and if like many homeowners, yours has gone up significantly in value in recent years, this may seem like easy money.
-But the reality is that you are then taking on a bigger loan, so will remortgaging to consolidate debt really put you back in the black?
+Most people associate remortgaging with securing a better interest rate for their monthly repayments or releasing funds for home improvements, but it is also possible to remortgage to consolidate debt.
+This will release cash from the equity in your property and if, like many homeowners, your property value has gone up significantly in recent years, this may seem like easy money.
+But the reality is that you are then taking on a bigger loan, so is remortgaging to consolidate debt really a good idea?

 Can I remortgage to consolidate my debt?

-If you are a homeowner and have lots of credit card bills or a loan you need to repay, you could consider using the equity in your property and remortgaging to pay off debt.
-This is particularly tempting given the record low mortgage rates currently on the market and the seemingly ever-rising house prices, meaning many homeowners may have lots of equity in their property but may still be struggling with what’s in their wallet.
+If you are a homeowner and have lots of credit card bills or a loan that you need to repay, you could consider using the equity in your property and remortgaging to pay off debt.
+This is particularly tempting given the record-low mortgage rates currently on the market and seemingly ever-rising house prices, meaning many homeowners have plenty of equity in their property but may still be struggling with what’s in their wallet.

 Things to consider before remortgaging to consolidate debts